‘Not-Two’: You can carry it around in your shirt-pocket. Bounce it, baby it, bully it. It will spring back to shape.

 I once sat in on a Sangha meeting where the learned monk was whipping up a lather: ‘Not-Two; Not-Three; Not-Four’, he pounded.

 This is not what ‘Not-Two’ means.
 It is not a swipe at all notions of plurality.
-Once you miss the significance of ‘Two’, the fundamental building-block, the DNA of all Man-Made Models, you can go all the way to quadrillion.
+Once you miss the significance of ‘Two’, you can go all the way to quadrillion.
 And it wouldn’t make any difference.

 ‘Not-Two’ is a statement of Truth, not an appellation, not a name for an ‘Object’ [concept, process, state, sentiment, anything you can objectify].
 And the confounding of ‘Not-Two’ as a conventional reference, a name, is pervasive in the historical literature.